TheSky with Gaia DR3

-|Be sure to maintain your software subscription to get access to the latest software updates!
+|Be sure to maintain your software subscription to get access to the latest software installers and updates!

-What is the Gaia Star Catalog?
+What is the Gaia Data Release 3?

 Why do I need Gaia stars?